 NORMAL WEIGHT GAIN FOR BREASTFED BABY

-- All babies will lose weight in the first few days after birth.
+- Most babies will lose weight in the first few days after birth.

 - Up to ten percent weight loss is considered within normal limits.